pearpages/fullstack-react/docs/1-basics.md

 JavaScript developers have traditionally used workarounds for this behavior, but arrow functions solve the problem by capturing the this value of the enclosing context.

 > We will use arrow functions for all anonymous functions.

+## State

+Whereas props are immutable and owned by a component’s parent, state is mutable and owned by the component.

+**this.state** is private to the component and can be updated with this.setState().

+As with props, when the state updates the component will re-render itself.

+### getInitialState()

+Like render(), getInitialState() is a special method on a React component.
+It is one of several lifecycle methods available.
+It is executed exactly once during the component lifecycle and defines the initial state of the component.

+### componentDidMount()

+Just after the component has been created.